GOLDEN VALLEY, Minn. — Attention Minnesota and western Wisconsin high schools!

 We want to challenge you to help us reduce distracted driving in our communities by joining the KARE 11 #eyesUP Distracted Driving Campaign.

 For the third year, we are asking high schools in the KARE 11 viewing area to take our #eyesUP High School PSA Challenge.
-This is a chance to use your voice and your storytelling skills to make your own Public Service Announcement (PSA) that could air on KARE 11!
+This year, we doing things differently and asking you to do this individually or with the members of your household.
+This is a chance to use your voice, creativity, and your storytelling skills to make your own Public Service Announcement (PSA) that could air on KARE 11!
+You can use any video making software you would like just make sure you don't use any third party or restricted use music.

 Don't let your school miss out!
 Last year we had hundreds of students participate form dozens of schools across the state.
 Some schools have used this contest as extra credit opportunities, school-wide competitions, and class projects.

 A committee of KARE 11 employees will review submitted PSAs and select 11 winners.
-Each of the 11 winning PSAs will then air on KARE 11 through the summer and into the fall of 2020.
+Each of the 11 winning PSAs will then air on KARE 11.

 But wait!
 There's more…